MirazMac/php-requirements-checker/README.md

 ### requireIniValues(array $values)
 Use this to validate a set of php.ini config values to compare against your provided values.
 The parameter ``$values`` should be an array as key => value fashion, where the key would contain the php.ini config var and the value should be the desired value.
-Like ``requirePhpVersion();`` comparison operators can be perpended at the very beginning of the value.
+Like ``requirePhpVersion();`` comparison operators can be prepended at the very beginning of the value.
 To keep things simple and neat, use ``boolean`` instead of using ``On/1/Off/0`` for the check.

 ```php